elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 `cloud.origin.account.id` | e.g. `12345678912` | Account ID of the API gateway. | `event.requestContext.accountId`

 ### SQS / SNS
-Lambda functions that are triggered by SQS (or SNS) accept an `event` input that may contain one ore more SQS / SNS messages in the `event.records` array.
+Lambda functions that are triggered by SQS (or SNS) accept an `event` input that may contain one or more SQS / SNS messages in the `event.records` array.
 All message-related context information (including the `traceparent`) is encoded in the individual message attributes (if at all).
 We cannot (automatically) wrap the processing of the individual messages that are sent as a batch of messages with a single `event`.

 Thus, in case that an SQS / SNS `event` contains **exactly one** SQS / SNS message, the agents must apply the following, messaging-specific retrieval of information.
-Otherwise, the agents should apply the [Generic Lambda Instrumentation](generic-lambda-instrumentation) as desribed above.
+Otherwise, the agents should apply the [Generic Lambda Instrumentation](generic-lambda-instrumentation) as described above.

 With only one message in `event.records`, the agents can use the single SQS / SNS `record` to retrieve the `traceparent` and `tracestate` from `record.messageAttributes` and use it for starting the lambda transaction.